 You can't own physical gold in a normal IRA, although you can invest in a variety of assets exposed to gold, such as the stocks of gold mining companies or gold exchange-traded funds (ETFs).
 Not all investments in gold can be owned by an IRA.
 The basic rule is that an IRA cannot own a collector's item and precious metals are defined as collectibles, whether the investment is in ingots or coins.
 Fortunately, there are exceptions to the general rule for gold, silver, platinum and palladium, which hold true in certain forms.

+To help you make the best decision for your retirement savings, use a Gold IRA comparison chart to compare the different options available.
 Specialized custodians Standard custodians, such as Fidelity, Schwab or TD Ameritrade, will not manage physical gold in an IRA.
 So, if you want to keep gold in your IRA, you must first set up a self-directed IRA and then find a custodian who specializes in self-directed gold IRA accounts.
 A quick Google search for “self-directed golden anger” yields a lot of results.
 I know that American Bullion has existed for years, as has APMEX.

 Gold IRAs are normally defined as “alternative investments”, meaning that they are not traded on a public exchange and require special experience to value them.
 It creates the inference that only ingots, and not gold coins, should remain in the possession of the trustee.
 Since gold is the most commonly bought of the four, the general term gold IRA is most often used as industrial jargon to refer to a retirement account containing any combination of precious metals.
 For a gold IRA, you need a broker to buy the gold and a custodian to create and manage the account.